I am currently based at Sorbonne Université, Paris. This page is no longer maintained. Please follow this link for my up-to-date webpage.

-My research is concerned with the foundations of quantum mechanics.
-At a fundamental level, key phenomena that separate quantum from classical physics are contextuality, non-locality and entanglement.
-These are at the root of many of the conceptual issues in quantum mechanics, and also behind many of the striking applications it can lead to, e.g. for information processing.
-Currently, my research is focused on developing mathematical formalisms for treating these phenomena, with the aim of achieving a deeper, more structural understanding, which is underpinned by robust and elegant mathematical theory.
+Much of my research focuses on the foundations of quantum theory, in particular non-locality and contextuality, which lie at the root of many of the conceptual difficulties with quantum theory, as well as the utilisable advantages of systems that behave according to the theory.
+I am concerned with developing mathematical formalisms for treating these phenomena, with the aim of achieving a deeper, more structural understanding, which is underpinned by robust and elegant mathematical theory.
+This includes work with several collaborators, including Samson Abramsky and Rui Soares Barbosa.

 Hardy's Non−locality Paradox and Possibilistic Conditions for Non−locality